Happy to have you with us live from the Southern Command in sunny South Florida.

 I can't remember what I read.

-But if this whole country went to ethanol, it would affect like eight percent of the oil that is used, which is zilch.
+But if this whole country went to ethanol, it would affect like 8% of the oil that is used, which is zilch.

-And but but then that that number would decrease every year as usage increases and so forth.
+And then that number would decrease every year as usage increases and so forth.

-So look, I've not I've got no quarrel with you guys in the in the corn uh agriculture business being able to raise your prices and so forth.
+So, look, I've got no quarrel with you guys in the corn agriculture business being able to raise your prices and so forth.

-I'm my my objection here is the continued selling of snake oil to people uh who get in this stuff and that they think that they're making a dramatic improvement in the world and the lifestyles of uh other Americans are reducing pollution uh and uh and all this other stuff.
+My objection here is the continued selling of snake oil to people who get in this stuff and think that they're making a dramatic improvement in the world and the lifestyles of other Americans are reducing pollution and all this other stuff.

 Welcome to the program.